 At the beginning of this year, as I was accepted to take part in the #TCRNO5, my feelings were of excitement and panic, both in equal amounts.
 Now, two months after successfully finishing the race and knowing what I've been through and what it took to finish this beast of a challenge, I think that panic was a more suiting feeling back in January.

 In early Spring, as the weather here in Romania was getting warmer and warmer, I was fantasizing about how I will be putting those long rides in.
 I was to train with dedication, according to a strict and rigorous plan.
 I would arrive at the start of the race incredibly well prepared with thousands of k's in my legs.
 Of course, that did not happen at all.
 Not to say that I wasn't cycling or that I wasn't already fit and with an extensive endurance cycling base already in place.
 It just took my ages to prepare all my gear and some of the items arrived in the last two weeks leading to the race.
-I did not manage to have those really long back to back rides to test the bike set-up, sleeping set-up or how I was going to react to riding 500 KM's in one go.
+I did not manage to have those really long back to back rides to test the bike set-up, sleeping set-up or how I was going to react to riding 500 k's in one go.

 In one of my longer training rides (actually just a 180 KM ride - this is what I considered long before the TCR :)) ), I developed some sort of weird lateral knee pain.
 The pain wasn't that intense but constant throughout a ride and a couple of days after that.
-I never had this before and I was genuinely concerned I managed to destroy my knee.
+I never had this before and I was genuinely concerned that I managed to destroy my knee.

 Most of you know that in Spring, as he was taking part in the IPWR in Australia, Mike Hall, the endurance cycling legend and founder of the TCR was killed in a car crash.
 After the initial shock of the news, rumors started to appear that the TCRNO5 race was going to be postponed.
 Everyone, myself including, were going to support the organizers in any kind of decision they would take.
 This was a huge blow to my motivation and together with the other facts that I mentioned above, they just made me loose my interest in the training.
 The months passed and, as there was no news from the organizers, I just conveniently presumed that the race is off.
-I should have known better that these extraordinary people that are part the TCR community would just do the impossible and make the race happen.
+I should have known better.
+The extraordinary people, that are part the TCR community, would just do the impossible and make the race happen.
 Just as Mike would have wanted it.

 On one random day in June we all found out that the race will go on as planned.
 Yes, panic and some more panic.
 I had less than two months to prepare psychically and to get my gear sorted out.
-I felt that as the race had already started.
+I felt as the race had already started.
 I don't how, but I managed to have all my sh*t in place three days before the race!!
 Optimal planning baby!

 I planned to arrive in Belgium in the day prior to the race so that I had enough time to prepare my bike and to do minor tweaks if something went wrong during transport.
 Luckily all went well and I had time to do a 100 km test with all the race gear on my bike.
 I had just one learning but it was a major one.
 I spent a lot of time planning the 4.000 km of the TCR but I didn't plan the 100 k's that would take me to the start of the race.
 Idiot!
 My mobile data connection was not working on the day I landed so I had the brilliant idea to use the pre loaded Garmin maps as a back up solution.
 Never again!
-It seems that Garmin just has no clue on where a road bike belongs.
+It seems that Garmin has no clue about where road bikes belong.